mrnotcrazy/thegoodshipnorthcarolina/README.md

 Parenting got a bit crazy...

-Some labels might be different cause I wasnt sure how copyright and stuff works.
+Some labels might be different cause I wasnt sure how copyright and stuff works and I also didnt plan on the file being so large so.... some stuff had to go.
+You can use the blender material library to get them back if you want

 That other ship was originaly something I was working on but changed my mind and made North Carolina into a ship.